Mathematics for Computer Science and Philosophy: 2021-2022

 Derivatives, partial derivatives, differentiation with respect to a vector; gradient, Hessian, Jacobian.
 Taylor’s theorem in 1- and n-dimensions, with Lagrange remainder.
 Optimization in 1- and n-dimensions, classification of stationary points.
 Constrained optimization and the method of Lagrange multipliers.
 Iterative numerical methods and rates of convergence.
 Methods for numerical root finding in 1- and n-dimensions, complexity and (simple cases of) error analysis.

-Linear Algebra: Introduction to Linear Algebra, Gilbert Strang, Wellesley-Cambridge press.
+Linear Algebra: Introduction to Jim Hefferon, Linear Algebra

 Continuous Maths: Please see the course materials page for Continuous Maths.